Skip to contents

 ## 1 We use the expansion of the high-speed rail ne… <dbl>

-In our case we have a single input and the embeddings column contains a 1,024-dimenstional vector for this input:
+In our case we have a single input and the embeddings column contains a 1,024-dimensional vector:

 str(target_tbl$embeddings)